rancher/rancher-docs/versioned_docs/version-2.8/integrations-in-rancher/cluster-api/overview.md

 ![overview](/img/30000ft_view.png)

+## Security

+[SLSA](https://slsa.dev/spec/v1.0/about) is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
+The specification set by SLSA is useful for both software producers and consumers: producers can follow SLSA’s guidelines to make their software supply chain more secure, and consumers can use SLSA to make decisions about whether to trust a software package.

+Rancher Turtles meets [SLSA Level 3](https://slsa.dev/spec/v1.0/levels#build-l3) requirements for appropriate build platform, consistent build process, and provenance distribution.
+For more information, visit the [Rancher Turtles Security](https://turtles.docs.rancher.com/docs/security/slsa) document.

 ## Prerequisites

 Before installing Rancher Turtles in your Rancher environment, you must disable Rancher's `embedded-cluster-api` functionality.
 This also includes cleaning up Rancher-specific webhooks that otherwise would conflict with CAPI ones.